-My hostel, not hotel, room in Tallinn, Estonia had the most modern and plentiful array of electrical outlets I've seen anywhere in Europe.
+These are the standard electrical outlets in most of Europe.
+My budget hostel room in Tallinn, Estonia had the most modern and plentiful array of electrical outlets I've seen anywhere.
 There were three grounded Schuko outlets.
 Two of them were occupied by ungrounded Euro plugs for the lamp and TV.
 Additionally there was an Internet LAN jack and a phone jack.
 It is a good idea to carry a short LAN cable in case the WiFi doesn't work or doesn't exist in your hotel.
+WiFi is usually free in B&Bs, hostels, and dorms, but will drain your wallet in hotels.

-Safely using European 230 volt electricity in your hairblower and razor, and the battery chargers for your camera, phone, laptop computer, and other devices is a continuing nuisance for travelers.
+Safely using European 230 volt 50 Hz electricity in your hairblower and razor, and the battery chargers for your camera, phone, laptop computer, and other devices is a continuing nuisance for travelers.
 How do you do that?

 Why do those Internet places advertise and sell converters?
 Because they make money when they sell those destructive devices.
 Why are converters recommended by so many travel writers?
 Because many of them are stoopud.

 For starters, in Europe you will not see the familiar American 2-wire and 3-wire electrical outlets.
 Instead, there are about a half dozen different styles.
 Some are obviously distinguishable and some are somewhat similar in outward appearance.
 That is the initial and obvious issue you must face, the outlet.
 The American plug on the wire of your gizmos does not fit anywhere in Europe.

 Further, there are two hidden and much more serious issues.
 The voltage is higher and the frequency is slower.
 This unseen stuff is what shall give a final fatal jolt to your American 120 volt 60 Hz electrical gear.
 There may be consequential effects, say a loud clanging from the hotel's fire detection system.

 These differences create a series of challenges for American travelers using electrical gear in Europe.
-That is just about all of us in the 21st century.
+That would be just about all of us in the 21st century.
 So follow along here and get up to a first grade level in electrical know-how.
 First grade is all you need.

 WHAT IS ELECTRICITY?